cilium/design-cfps/cilium/egress-connection-timeouts.md

 ```

-In the case where `connection-timeout` is not specified in CiliumEgressGatewayPolicy, we will populate the struct values for connection timeouts to be 0.
+In the case where `connection-timeout` is not specified in CiliumEgressGatewayPolicy, the `custom_timeouts_set` flag in the policy entry will not be set.
 This will result in the cilium-config defaults being used.

 ## Modify the SNAT Datapath to Ingest and Update Custom Timeouts in Conntrack